-In this section, you will find information designed to provide guidance for treating patients who present with a LaPOST document and for assisting patients in completing LaPOST documents.
+In this section, you will find information designed to provide guidance for treating residents who present with a LaPOST document and for assisting residents in completing LaPOST documents.

-PROCEDURE FOR PATIENTS WITH COMPLETED LaPOST DOCUMENTS
+PROCEDURE FOR A RESIDENT WITH COMPLETED LaPOST DOCUMENT

-- 1. Document existence of the LaPOST document during the initial patient assessment. - 2.
-Confirm with the patient or the patient's personal health care representative that the LaPOST document available is the most current copy. - 3.
-Health care providers will follow the patient's LaPOST orders until the attending physician or medical director reviews the patient's LaPOST document and incorporates the content of the LaPOST document into the patient's care and treatment plan, as appropriate.
-The physician or medical director will document his/ her review of the patient's LaPOST document in the patient's medical record. - 4.
-The attending physician or medical director may issue new orders consistent with the most current information available about the patient's health status, medical condition, treatment preferences and goals of care.
+- 1. Document existence of the LaPOST document during the initial resident assessment. - 2.
+Confirm with the resident or the resident's personal health care representative that the LaPOST document available is the most current copy. - 3.
+Follow the LaPOST orders until the attending physician or medical director reviews the LaPOST document and incorporates the content of the LaPOST document into the resident's care and treatment plan, as appropriate.
+The physician or medical director will document his/her review of the LaPOST document in the resident's medical record. - 4.
+The physician or medical director may issue new orders consistent with the most current information available about the resident's health status, medical condition, treatment preferences and goals of care.
 The reasons for any deviation from the LaPOST will be documented in the medical record. - 5.
-Discussions with the patient and/or the patient's legally recognized personal health care representative regarding the LaPOST document and related treatment decisions will be documented in the medical record. - 6.
-Copy the patient's LaPOST document for the medical record and/or scan it into the electronic health record (EHR).
+Document discussions with the resident and/or the resident's legally recognized personal health care representative in the medical record regarding the LaPOST document and related treatment decisions. - 6.
+Copy the resident's LaPOST document for the medical record and/or scan it into the electronic health record (EHR).
 Document the date and time the order is placed in the medical record.
 The copy should be made on approved gold paper for easy identification. - 7.
-If the patient is discharged, return the current original LaPOST document to the patient and record the action in the patient's medical record. - 8.
-If the patient is admitted to an inpatient unit, send the current original LaPOST with the patient to the inpatient unit.
+If the resident is sent to another facility (hospital/ED/SNF/hospice), send the current original LaPOST with the resident.

-COMPLETING A LaPOST DOCUMENT WITH A PATIENT
+COMPLETING A LaPOST DOCUMENT WITH A RESIDENT